Glossary

 Past perfect

-Plusquamperfekt; tense to express actions that took place before a certain point in the past
+Plusquamperfekt; expresses an action that took place prior to a certain point or second action in the past.

 Past tense